 The Excitement is Building!

-Our spaciously reimagined new home of one of the world’s largest collections of California narrative art will officially open to the public on February 23, 2024, capping an ambitious three-year project to expand the Hilbert Museum from 7,500 to 22,000 square feet as an expansion of the site it has occupied since opening in 2016.
+Our spaciously reimagined new home of one of the world’s largest collections of California narrative art officially opened to the public on February 23, 2024, capping an ambitious three-year project to expand the Hilbert Museum from 7,500 to 22,000 square feet as an expansion of the site it has occupied since opening in 2016.

 Uniting the two gallery buildings is a floating, open-air structure presenting “Pleasures Along the Beach,” a 40’ x 16’ signature 1969 glass-tile mosaic by acclaimed artist Millard Sheets that will serve as the ultimate preview of the California art inside the Hilbert Museum.

-Once inside, guests will be delighted by the opening slate of eight exhibitions showcasing the museum’s commitment to California Scene narrative art from the 1930s to the present plus its rich holdings in animation and movie art, Native American art and American illustration and design.
+Once inside, guests will be delighted by the opening slate of nine exhibitions showcasing the museum’s commitment to California Scene narrative art from the 1930s to the present plus its rich holdings in animation and movie art, Native American art and American illustration and design.

 North Wing Galleries